-Continuous data are depicted using mean (standard deviation) in cases of normal (Gaussian) distribution or using medians along with interquartile ranges (IQR) for data exhibiting skewness.
-Categorical variables were expressed in terms of frequencies and proportions.
-For continuous data, analysis of variance in serum copper tertiles was conducted by Kruskal-Wallis H test for skewed data and the one-way ANOVA for data with a normal distribution.
-For categorical variables, chi-square test was implemented.
+Continuous data are depicted using mean (standard deviation) in cases of normal (Gaussian) distribution or using medians along with interquartile ranges (IQR) for data exhibiting

-FM%, MM%, and FMR were included as outcome variables, and other variables were included as potential confounders, in generalized linear models (GLMs) to assess the associations.
+FM%, MM%, and FMR were included as the outcome variables, and other variables were included as potential confounders, in generalized linear models (GLMs) to assess the associations.
 Furthermore, multivariate linear regression models were performed to evaluate the associations.
 Covariates were chosen according to their relevance to the outcomes of interest or if they led to modifications in the effect estimates exceeding 10%.
 After considering the clinical significance, we adjusted for age, sex, type, height, total cholesterol (TC), zinc, iron, and magnesium.
-Serum copper concentration was also categorized into categorical variables based on tertiles, and the p value for the trend was calculated to confirm the results.
+Serum copper concentrations were also categorized into categorical variables based on tertiles, and the p value for the trend was calculated to confirm the results.
 Results are presented as beta coefficients (β) with accompanying 95% confidence intervals (CIs).

 Sensitivity analyses were conducted to confirm the findings' accuracy and reliability.
-To investigate the possible influence of unmeasured confounders on the association between serum copper concentration and body composition, E-values were computed.
+To investigate the possible influence of unmeasured confounders on the association between serum copper concentrations and body composition, E-values were computed.
 These values determine the smallest effect size an unaccounted confounder would need to nullify the observed relationship between the two variables.